rust-lang/rfcs/text/0000-new-communication-channels.md

 seek out alternatives if the closed-source solution begins to hinder the community and Rust's growth.

-* These new channels increase the moderation burden and may require the moderation team to grow to accomodate.
+*4) These new channels increase the moderation burden and may require the moderation team to grow to accomodate.*

 The moderation team has previously mentioned they would be willing to grow to accomodate, but it's worth noting here as well.

-* It creates confusion which channel is the official channel for meetings and the place to engage with core developers.
+*5) It creates confusion which channel is the official channel for meetings and the place to engage with core developers.*

 If necessary, this RFC can be revised to include recommendation, though currently subteams pick their own communication channels.
 Officially setting subteam meeting channels would probably be